All Episodes

 Oh, that's not good.

-They are those are the I know, but those are the ones that have gone the legal route, and they resent all this.
+I know, but those are the ones that have gone the legal route, and they resent all this.

-Uh not just from around the world, but from Mexico as well.
+Not just from around the world, but from Mexico as well.

-Um here's the dirty little secret.
+Here's the dirty little secret.

-When it comes to the southern border, you get in.
+When it comes to the southern border, you get in, and they know it.

-Get in and you're in.
+Get in, and you're in.

-Uh but you look at the rallies.
+But you look at the rallies.

-All these rallies for amnesty for making the illegals legal.
+All these rallies for amnesty, for making the illegals legal, who do you think put those together?

-The unions, La Raza, Democrats put those, and they got bigger numbers on those rallies than they got for any of their anti-war rallies.
+And they got bigger numbers on those rallies than they got for any of their anti-war rallies.

-Well, I know from being an ex-union worker, because I'm retired now, that that they really push that.
+Well, I know from being an ex-union worker, because I'm retired now, that they really push that.

-They push that in the workplace, they push it on you everywhere.
+They push it on you everywhere.

 Absolutely.